 A generation family tree is the typical method most children use for their research as it is not too overwhelming.
 It includes 4 generations of family from the child to the great grandparents.
 This basic family tree design is also visually appealing to children.
 Organize all the information you find based on who they are, who they’re related to, and what generation they are.
 This way you can put together a complete timeline of your family history in a way that makes sense.
 You can use my printable family tree chart to help organize the information you have gathered and present it in a clear way.
 Don’t forget to include family names as well as first names.
 You may also wish to include date of birth and place of birth when known.

 Use this free printable family tree just as it is and fill in full names.
 Or you can even add more detailed information to the chart including where the family member was from.
 You may also wish to decorate the blank family tree template by adding your favorite inspirational family quote to the bottom of the printable family tree template.
 You can then frame it.
 This makes a great keepsake of the work your child did in collecting the information to fill it out.

 Download the printable family tree chart in pdf format above.
 This family tree diagram makes it easy to see the maternal family chart on the left and the paternal family chart on the right.
-If you can’t want to print the family tree template right now, pin it for later!
+Print a few blank family tree templates to give to relatives as well if you want to gather even more generation family trees.
+If you don’t want to print the family tree template right now, pin it for later!

 Share Your Research